-Ideally, they are questions that you would ask yourself before the divorce has even started so that you can create some goals to work towards during the divorce itself.
-Regardless, there is no better time than the present to start pondering what life will be like for you after your divorce.
+Ideally, they are questions that you would ask yourself before the divorce has even started to create some goals to work towards during the divorce itself.
+Regardless, there is no better time than the present to begin pondering what life will be like for you after your divorce.

-The attorneys with the Law Office of Bryan Fagan, PLLC would like to take this opportunity to share with you some of our thoughts on this subject.
-While there is no one-size-fits-all type prescription for the post-divorce success we think these tips will be handy for anyone either going through a divorce or about to conclude one.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to take this opportunity to share with you some of our thoughts on this subject.
+While there is no one-size-fits-all type prescription for post-divorce success, we think these tips will be handy for anyone either going through a divorce or about to conclude one.

 Update your email, bank account, and other passwords

-This may not seem like anything major but from past experiences with clients, I can assure you that it is not.
-Even if you don’t think your ex-spouse had access to or knowledge of your sensitive passwords I would go through your online accounts and update any information that you can.
-Usernames, passwords, passcodes, PIN numbers, etc.
+This may not seem like anything significant, but from past experiences with clients, I can assure you that it is not.
+Even if you don't think your ex-spouse had access to or knowledge of your sensitive passwords, I would go through your online accounts and update any information that you can.
+Usernames, passwords, passcodes, PINs, etc.

 There is no sense in leaving yourself vulnerable to having your identity or finances hijacked in a vulnerable time in your life.
-Set aside some time to do this as soon as you are able to.
+Set aside some time to do this as soon as you can.

 While you're at it, open up a new bank account different from the one you had with your spouse.

 Do this even if your spouse has been removed from the account.
 Again- this is a better safe than sorry move.
-Your ex-spouse still may have checks or bank statements that could allow him or her access to the funds in the account.
-It is simple enough to cash out the account and transfer the money to a new bank or credit union.
+Your ex-spouse still may have checks or bank statements that could allow them access to the funds in the account.
+It is simple enough to cash out the account and transfer it to a new bank or credit union.

 Work with your attorney's office and retrieve all your files

-Once your attorney has made the copy for you review the paperwork and see if any of the documents need to be re-filed.
+Once your attorney has made the copy for you, review the paperwork and see if any documents need to be re-filed.
 Looking through the paperwork may cause your memory to be jogged and can help show you other things you need to do in your post-divorce life.

-I’ve found that with prior clients of ours, either he or she is an exercise fanatic who hits the gym or the jogging trail seven days a week or is someone who shies away from exercise completely.
-As with anything in life I would advise you find a happy medium.
+I've found that with prior clients of ours, either they are exercise fanatics who hit the gym or the jogging trail seven days a week or are someone who shies away from exercise altogether.
+As with anything in life, I advise you to find a happy medium.

-If you’re someone who already exercises regularly I would suggest that you stick to whatever regimen is beneficial for you from a physical and mental perspective.
-Definitely, don’t use all of your new free time to exercise but use physical activity to lift your spirits and keep yourself healthy.
+If you exercise regularly, I would suggest that you stick to whatever regimen is beneficial for you from a physical and mental perspective.
+Don't use all of your new free time to exercise but use physical activity to lift your spirits and keep yourself healthy.

 Update beneficiaries where applicable

-Any discussion of life invariably will lead to a discussion on what would happen in the event of the unforeseeable.
-If you were to pass away after your divorce would your ex-spouse still be listed as a beneficiary on a life insurance policy or investment account?
+Any discussion of life invariably will lead to a debate about what would happen in the unforeseeable event.
+If you were to pass away after your divorce, would your ex-spouse still be listed as a beneficiary on a life insurance policy or investment account?

-The last thing you would want after your divorce is to have your ex-spouse receive a substantial amount of benefits or income due to your allowing him or her to remain as the named beneficiary on an account of some sort.
+The last thing you would want after your divorce is to have your ex-spouse receive a substantial amount of benefits or income due to your allowing them to remain as the named beneficiary on account of some sort.

-Have a will drafted for you and/or update your will
+Have a will drafted for you and update your will

-If you do not have a will you need to have one drafted?
-It is not expensive or difficult.
-You may not consider yourself to be wealthy or in need of one but the fact is if you own a home, have money in the bank or have family that depends on you financially it is a smart decision to make.
+Will you need to have one drafted?
+It is not expensive or complicated.
+You may not consider yourself to be wealthy or in need of one, but the fact is if you own a home, have money in the bank, or have a family that depends on you financially, it is an intelligent decision to make.

-There are many attorneys in our area that can assist with the drafting of a will and are worksheets available online that can assist you as well for the minimal cost.
+Many attorneys in our area can assist with drafting a will and are worksheets available online that can help you for a minimal cost.
 Peace of mind and a firm knowledge of what will happen with your assets after your passing is well worth the effort of creating a will.